CodecoolGlobal/freestyle-mern-project-react-kveszti/README.md

 - Game history with overview menu and detailed view to inspect all questions and answers
 - Good answer streaks
 - Profile settings
+- Jwt + cookie authentication

 Planned features:
-- Real authentication (as the current login system was solely created to learn the frontend display issues)
 - Expanding XP system with titles and achievements

 # Installation